Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 cat /usr/pkg/etc/doas.conf

-Then, using the above credential and execute the following command to swap to root user.
+Using the obtained credential, I executed the following command to swap to the root user:

 1